 It is a fun story with humor, mystery, and as much magic as I could fit in.
 People who read it seem to really like the characters.
 Some don’t like Miranda at first, because she starts off rather callous and cold, but the story is, in part, about how she grows to gain compassion.
 Luckily, readers say that they enjoy the secondary characters so much, in particular Miranda’s brother Mephisto and her sidekick Mab—an Aerie Spirit in a body that looks a bit like Humphrey Bogart, that they are carried along in the story until Miranda improves.

 As an author what inspiration or advice would you give to a writer who is working to make the transition to Author?

 Keep writing.
 Don’t give up.
 That’s the most important advice.
 Be true to yourself and your muse.
 Bear up under adversity, and don’t settle for second best.

 Other than that, I find that beta readers are invaluable.
 But don’t rely too much on one person’s opinion.
 I have found that one reader will suggest I cut something that turns out to be the next reader’s favorite part.
 It is important to get second opinions, because often we overlook things that a fresh pair of eyes will catch.
 But it is also important to trust your muse over the opinions of others.

 For more specific advice, I keep a list of Writer’s Tips for myself…so I won’t forget lessons I’ve learned.
 I wrote an article about each tip and posted them on my website.
 Anyone interested can check them out here:

 Who is your favorite author, and can you recommend a book or series by that author?

-Thank you Jen!
-If you would like more information about Jen Mulvihill you can find her books on Amazon, and updates about her writing on Twitter, Facebook and on her website.
+If you would like more information about L. Jagi Lamplighter you can find her books on her blog, Twitter, Amazon, and on her website.